-In addition to articles, Sellin has produced several books: Fractured Families and Rebel Maidservants: The Biblical Hagar in Seventeenth Century Dutch Art and Literature (Trinity Press/Continuum Books/T&T Clark, 2006); From Unholy to Holy: the Four Female Ancestors of Jesus Christ in the Gospel of Matthew (R. Mellinkoff Publications, 2010); and Crossing Boundaries and Transforming Identities (Nodus Publikationen, 2011).
+In addition to scholarly articles, reviews and translations, Professor Sellin has produced several books: Fractured Families and Rebel Maidservants: The Biblical Hagar in Seventeenth Century Dutch Art and Literature (Trinity Press/Continuum Books/T&T Clark, 2006); From Unholy to Holy: the Four Female Ancestors of Jesus Christ in the Gospel of Matthew (Ruth Mellinkoff Publications, 2010); and Crossing Boundaries and Transforming Identities (American Association for Netherlandic Studies/Nodus Publikationen, 2011).

-Sellin is a research associate of UCLA's Center for Medieval and Renaissance Studies and editorial board member of the Canadian Association for the Advancement of Netherlandic Studies.
-She has served as president of the American Association for Netherlandic Studies (2008-12), president of the Renaissance Conference of Southern California Association, (2007-12), and board member for the Netherland-America Foundation (2006-12).
+Sellin is a research associate of UCLA's Center for Medieval and Renaissance Studies and an editorial board member of the Canadian Association for the Advancement of Netherlandic Studies.

 2003 Doctor of Philosophy in Art History, UCLA

 - Dissertation Thesis: 'Uitgedreven en door Godts Engel geredt’: The Biblical Hagar and Ishmael in 17th Century Netherlandish Painting and Literature